Skip to Main Content

 The awards are part of THA’s statewide initiative to celebrate hospitals that have achieved zero healthcare-associated infections (HAIs) in key clinical areas over the past calendar year.
 The program supports THA’s broader goal of eliminating preventable harm events across Tennessee hospitals.

-“These awards reflect the dedication of our entire care team to providing safe, high-quality care for every patient, every time,” said Connie Martin, President and Chief Administrative Officer of Fort Loudoun Medical Center.
+“These awards reflect the dedication of our entire care team to providing safe, high-quality care for every patient, every time,” said Connie Martin, President and Chief Administrative Officer of Covenant Health Fort Loudoun.
 “Achieving zero harm in these critical areas is a testament to our culture of safety and our relentless focus on doing what’s best for our patients.”

-For 2024, Fort Loudoun Medical Center received Zero Harm Awards in the following categories:
+For 2024, Covenant Health Fort Loudoun received Zero Harm Awards in the following categories:

 • CAUTI (Catheter-Associated Urinary Tract Infections) – Critical Care